jordent/vessegen/README.md

 ./bin/install
 ```

 There should now be an executable on the desktop that can be ran.
+Before running, it is reccomended to reboot the system.

+## Noteable Raspberry Pi Preferences

+You may have noticed that when running the executable on the desktop, you are prompted about what you want to do with it.
+This is changeable by doing checking the following setting:

+*File Manager -> Edit -> Preferences -> General -> Don't ask options on launch executable file*

+You also may have want to increase the size of the Desktop Executable.
+To do so, simply go to the following:

+*File Manager -> Edit -> Preferences -> Display -> Size of big icons:*